miguno/akka-mock-scheduler/README.md

     [info]   + Given a time
-    [info]   + When I request its string representation [info]   + Then the representation should include the elapsed time in milliseconds [info] - should enforce a minimum advancemet of 1 miliseconds [info]   + Given a time
+    [info]   + When I request its string representation [info]   + Then the representation should include the elapsed time in milliseconds [info] - should enforce a minimum advancement of 1 miliseconds [info]   + Given a time
-    [info]   + Then it will throw an excepiton if time is advanced by less than 1 millisecond [info] Run completed in 410 milliseconds.
+    [info]   + Then it will throw an exception if time is advanced by less than 1 millisecond [info] Run completed in 410 milliseconds.
     [info] Total number of tests run: 18
     [info] Suites: completed 4, aborted 0